Stuycs-K/finalprojectapcs-3-benitez-leonardo-lei-vanna/DEVLOG-Leo.md

 ### 2025-05-28 - Board + Piece class development

 Today we had a course-wide discussion and reviewed graphics final projects for inspiration.
 Afterward, I made significant progress on the Board and Piece classes.
 I worked on finalizing the structure of the Piece class so it supports random generation and rotation of all piece types.
 I also cleaned up the Board class and reviewed its logic for clearing lines and placing blocks.
 I embedded all shapes into 5×5 matrices for alignment, added color generation, and made sure our shapes spawn with fixed but randomly chosen orientations.
 It's starting to feel like a real game engine now.

+### 2025-05-29 -

+I had to reclone due to issues, trying to get my branch to track remote